tobsirl/CompTIA-Linux-/README.md

 #### I/O Scheduling

-Thhe process where the OS determines the order of input and output operations as they pertain to block storage devices.
+The process where the OS determines the order of input and output operations as they pertain to block storage devices.